About Landscape Architecture

 - Past Chair, Northumberland County Food Policy Council

 - Member and Past Board Member, Architectural Conservancy of Ontario

-- Member, Canadian Society of Landscape Architects Task Force on Climate Change Adaptation
+- Member, Canadian Society of Landscape Architects Committee on Climate Adaptation

 Miriam Mutton is a member of:

 - Greening of School Grounds, Creative Habitats for Learning